MAP3K14

-Mitogen-activated protein kinase kinase kinase 14 also known as NF-kappa-B-inducing kinase (NIK) is an enzyme that in humans is encoded by the MAP3K14 gene.
+Mitogen-activated protein kinase kinase kinase 14 (MAP3K14), also known as NF-kappa-B-inducing kinase (NIK), is a MAP kinase kinase kinase enzyme that in humans is encoded by the MAP3K14 gene.

 Function

 This gene encodes mitogen-activated protein kinase kinase kinase 14, NIK, which is a serine/threonine protein-kinase.
 This kinase binds to TRAF2 and stimulates NF-κB activity.
 It is a critical kinase of the alternative NF-κB activation pathway.
 It shares sequence similarity with several other MAPKK kinases.
 It participates in an NF-κB-inducing signalling cascade common to receptors of the tumour-necrosis/nerve-growth factor (TNF/NGF) family and to the interleukin-1 type-I receptor.

 Interactions

 MAP3K14 has been shown to interact with: